What is

 or hate.
 The psychoanalyst Jacques Lacan taught

-a belief that the other person has some knowledge you lack.
-(Hate, being
+is, it is a belief that the other person has some personal qualities that are necessary

-belief in the psychotherapist can cause some difficult problems that
+the client’s intense belief in the psychotherapist can cause some difficult

 For example,